Level 1 Digital Technologies

 Teacher in Charge: Mrs S. Gray

-Term 2 is spent finalising design concepts and constructing a working outcome either a computer game or an animation.
+Term 2 is spent finalising design concepts and constructing a working outcome program.
 This is also the time when project management becomes a key tool, students will learn how to use agile methods of project management to ensure that the final outcome is produced on time and is fit for purpose.

 Recommended Prior Learning

 Successful completion of year 10 Digital or by negotiation with Teacher in Charge.

 Contributions and Equipment/Stationery

 Externally Assessed Credits: 3 credits.